-Inarticulate Speech of the Heart features a weird, off-kilter new age sound, a musical landscape dominated by synthesizers and saxophones, creative and atmospheric.
+Inarticulate Speech of the Heart features an off-kilter new age sound, a musical landscape dominated by synthesizers and saxophones, creative and atmospheric.
 The album is mostly instrumental, and a lot of the vocals are wordless.
-‘September Night’ is the apex of the album’s unique approach, with Van Morrison’s wordless grunts and cries of ecstasy punctuated by synthesizers and backing vocals.
+‘September Night’ is the apex of the album’s unique approach, with Van Morrison’s grunts and cries of ecstasy punctuated by synthesizers and backing vocals.

 If you enjoy the spacey improvisations of Astral Weeks, chances are that Common One will be among your favourite Van Morrison albums from the 1980s.
 It’s dreamy and mystical, and a couple of songs stretch longer than fifteen minutes.
 While the improvisations of ‘When Heart Is Open’ and the poetic rants of ‘Summertime in England’ are the record’s dominant features, there’s also the R&B of ‘Satisfied’ and the pretty ‘Wild Honey’.

-Beautiful Vision is one of Van Morrison’s most settled, comfortable albums, and it’s relatively insular with its low key explorations of spirituality and Irish heritage.
-Even if he’s sometimes treading water musically, there are plenty of great songs here, and it’s one of his more consistent, most substantial records.
-There’s melodic pop like ‘Dweller on the Threshold’ and more atmospheric material like ‘Across The Bridge Where Angels Dwell’.
+Beautiful Vision is one of Van Morrison’s most settled, comfortable albums, and it’s insular with its low key explorations of spirituality and Irish heritage.
+Even if Van Morrison is sometimes treading water musically, there are plenty of great songs here, and it’s one of his more consistent, most substantial records.
+There’s melodic pop like ‘Dweller on the Threshold’ and more atmospheric stunners like ‘Across The Bridge Where Angels Dwell’.

 No Guru, No Method, No Teacher is one of Morrison’s searching, exploratory records.
 But even though it quotes Astral Weeks in several places, it’s a more tightly arranged album, and its gorgeous instrumental are carefully composed.
 The longer pieces like ‘In The Garden’ and ‘Tir Na Nog’ are the most striking, but there are also shorter pieces of beauty like ‘One Irish Rover’ and ‘Foreign Window’.